bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 3.md

 **Is there anything that you all would like to do before you head out?**
 Smithee - 3rd ring of Haven.
 Limping Elf with a metal prosthetic.
 Apprehensive woman, she hasn't had business in a while.

+Made their way to a general goods store within the same marketplace.
 # 🌳 Act I: Whispers Beneath the Boughs
 ### Beginning of the [[Fanewraith Arc]]